-- a.
-Parking shall be located, to the maximum extent practicable, toward the side and rear of BUILDINGs and along property lines where joint-use or combined parking areas with abutting properties are proposed, exist or are anticipated; - b.
-On-street parking on INTERNAL ACCESS DRIVEs should be utilized to the extent practicable to promote active pedestrian streetscapes, provide for efficiency of circulation, and create opportunities to enliven the district; - c.
+- Parking shall be located, to the maximum extent practicable, toward the side and rear of BUILDINGs and along property lines where joint-use or combined parking areas with abutting properties are proposed, exist or are anticipated; - On-street parking on INTERNAL ACCESS DRIVEs should be utilized to the extent practicable to promote active pedestrian streetscapes, provide for efficiency of circulation, and create opportunities to enliven the district; - c.
 Parking shall be visually broken up to create a series of smaller groupings; - d.
 Parking lots shall be designed to accommodate snow storage on site or a plan for off-site storage shall be approved; - e.
 Landscaping within parking lots shall be designed to create spaces, define edges, provide shading, add seasonal interest and provide water quality treatment for runoff. - f.
-Shade trees shall be evenly distributed within parking areas, and shall be placed to maximize shading affect;

-- g.
-Shared parking is strongly encouraged to reduce vehicular traffic, minimize impervious surface and encourage pedestrian movements between buildings; - h.
+Shade trees shall be evenly distributed within parking areas, and shall be placed to maximize shading affect; - g.
+Solar or green roof parking canopies may be located within parking areas; - f.h.
+Parking areas may include sheltered bicycle storage; - g-i.
+Shared parking is strongly encouraged to reduce vehicular traffic, minimize impervious surface and encourage pedestrian movements between buildings; - h.j.
 Accommodations for electric vehicle charging stations shall be provided to the extent practicable.

-3.3.5.13 Dimensional Requirements
+3.3.5.143 Dimensional Requirements

 Development in the LVBD shall consist of work on a single PARCEL, or on multiple PARCELs under single ownership, with definite boundaries ascertainable from a deed or recorded plan.
-There shall be no minimum width, frontage, or lot area in the LVBD.
+There shall be no minimum width, frontage, or lot area in the LVBD and no maximum floor area ratio.
 Any PARCEL or LOT created in the LVBD, inclusive of any proposed USE, BUILDING or STRUCTURE, which lacks frontage on a STREET or way, or adequate width frontage width for accessing the use intended, shall provide evidence of deeded, legally enforceable access rights through a private driveway or access road.

-3.3.5.14 Front YARD Setbacks
+3.3.5.154 Front YARD Setbacks

-Setback requirements in the LVBD are intended to create active streetscapes with a diversity of landscaped areas, pedestrian amenities, and FUNCTIONAL OPEN SPACEs in accordance with the Streetscape Orientation design criteria of 3.3.5.11.
+Setback requirements in the LVBD are intended to create active streetscapes with a diversity of landscaped areas, pedestrian amenities, and FUNCTIONAL OPEN SPACEs in accordance with the Streetscape Orientation design criteria of 3.3.5.12+.
 Front YARDS shall be the distance measured in a straight line between the LOT frontage and the nearest point of any BUILDING or STRUCTURE.
 The standards of Bylaw Section 4.3.2.6(1-4) shall not apply to PARCELs in the LVBD.